9 Tricks to Avoid Becoming a Mistrusted Hypocrite

 Then, next year when the Occupy Wall Street protests began gaining momentum—a group dissatisfied with the corporatization of government and showing it by demonstrating across the country just like the Tea Partiers—Cantor ridiculed the demonstrators.

-Congressman Kantor fell into the context trap, seeing two nearly identical incidents as completely different.
+Congressman Cantor fell into the context trap, seeing two nearly identical incidents as completely different.
 Like you saw earlier, it’s a deceptively easy trap to fall into if you aren’t paying attention.

 4. Listen to your cognitive dissonance.